-A photocopy machine near the information desk is available for student use.
+Two photo copy machines are available for student use on the 2nd floor and the other in the library on the 3rd floor.
 Copies are ten cents for regular copies and fifteen cents to enlarge.
 Scanners are available in the computer labs and the library for students to make copies.